ManishKumawat450/JSAI-THON--AI-Menatl-Wellness-Chatbot/README.md

 ✅ Mental health suggestions and well-being tips
 ✅ Context-aware responses to maintain natural, supportive dialogue
 ✅ A calming, visually soothing, and accessible user interface
+### Customizations Include:

+- Redesigned frontend with gradient themes and animations tailored to wellness
+- Reworked chatbot responses with supportive, positive dialogue
+- Integrated sections for stress management tips and motivational prompts
+- Simplified UI by removing irrelevant features for focus and accessibility

 ## 🚀 Features